 |location:||Hunters Point Shipyard, San Francisco, CA|

 Overall, the general design and layout of the blocks orient the buildings to maximize views and access to natural light.
-The interior spaces of the units are designed to be efficient in size while maximizing utility.
-This provides for generous units while not overbuilding (conserving on resources during construction and when the units are occupied).
-The open spaces have been designed to maintain the view corridors while also maintaining security and some privacy for the homeowners.
-The view corridors and gaps between the buildings are opportunities for potential art locations in the form of fences and grillework.
+The interior spaces of the units are designed to be efficient in size while maximizing utility, providing for generous units while not overbuilding (conserving on resources during construction and when the units are occupied).
+The open spaces provide view corridors while also maintaining security and privacy for the homeowners.

 Private secured parking is provided for each unit and all of the townhouse type units have two parking spaces.
 A total of 86 bicycle parking spaces are spread out on the project site.
 The majority of townhouse units have either backyards or a common open space as well as a private combination space that is adjacent to their driveway.

 Landscape Architect Block 54: PGA Design

 Contractor: James E. Roberts – Obayashi Corp.